Converting 12 100 to a Decimal: A practical guide

 While 12/100 is a relatively simple conversion, let's consider more complex examples to solidify your understanding:

-• Converting a mixed number: A mixed number combines a whole number and a fraction.
-Take this: 2 3/4.
+- Converting a mixed number: A mixed number combines a whole number and a fraction.
+Here's one way to look at it: 2 3/4.
 To convert this to a decimal, first convert the fraction to a decimal (3/4 = 0.75), then add the whole number: 2 + 0.75 = 2.75.

 Frequently Asked Questions (FAQ)